Milkshakens/PokemonQuiz/README.md

 # PokemonQuiz
-A quiz assignment for my class
+a pokemon quiz for basic info of pokemon